 We join in the prayer that Jesus himself taught his followers to pray.

-Rejoicing in God’s new creation and gathering our prayers and praises into one, let us pray as our Saviour taught us,
+Gathered into one by the Holy Spirit, let us pray as our Saviour taught us,

 Our Father, who art in heaven,